Don’t Believe the Lie That Change Is Always Bad

 Sure, it’ll be odd to work on homework and listen to class lectures in my bedroom.
 It’ll be weird to simply walk to the fridge instead of having to go to the cafeteria for meals.
 It’ll take some adjustment to figure out my schedule and how long assignments will take.

-Oh, dear friends, we can’t give into despair.
-If we despair, then we become anxious, lose hope, and don’t bother looking for the silver lining.
-And there is a silver lining.
+But friends, we can’t give into despair.
+If we despair, then we’ll become anxious and lose hope.
+We won’t bother looking for the silver linings—and there are always silver linings.

-There are many reasons why I’m glad to be home, but there are also many reasons why I’ll miss being at college.
+There are many reasons that I’m glad to be home, and there are many reasons that I’ll miss being at college.
 Satan tells me that this doing-classes-online-now is a bad change.
-But God tells me this is a good change because He can use this adjustment in my life to adjust (aka grow) me.
+But God tells me that this is a good change because He can use this adjustment in my life to shape me to look more like Him.

 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.
 (Romans 8:28-30 NASB)